reconquest/orgalorg/README.md

 file upload tool.
 In that mode orgalorg will upload files to the specified directory and then exit.

-orgalorg preserves all file attributes while tranfer as well as user and group IDs.
+orgalorg preserves all file attributes while transfer as well as user and group IDs.
 That behaviour can be changed by using `--no-preserve-uid` and `--no-preseve-gid` command line options.